MyBudget

-MyBudget is an Australian financial services company based in Adelaide, South Australia, which provides personal budget management services.
+MyBudget is an Australian financial services company based in Adelaide, South Australia, which provides personal budget management services to Australia and New Zealand.

 History

-MyBudget was founded in 1999 by Australian entrepreneur Tammy Barton in Adelaide, South Australia.
-Barton launched the business from her kitchen table, initially helping friends and family to put budgets together and it has since grown into a multi-million-dollar company with the aim of reducing financial stress in the community.

-Over the following decade, MyBudget expanded beyond Adelaide, becoming a national service with offices in multiple Australian states and a growing client base.
-The company developed proprietary budgeting software to manage client accounts at scale, allowing its staff to process incomes, pay bills, and negotiate with creditors on behalf of clients.
+Tamara Jill Barton (née Monaghan; formerly May) started MyBudget as a home-based business in Adelaide in 1999 at the age of 22 after working at a debt collection agency.
+On 26 October 2012, Barton was appointed to the BankSA Advisory Board, however, she remains director of and spokesperson for MyBudget.

 Product

 MyBudget provides a personal budgeting service which analyses a client's finances, including income, expenses and debt.
 The budgeting system works by ranking each bill in order of priority categories, from those which are the highest, such as living expenses and mortgage repayments, to those with a lower priority.

 Criticism and malware

 In December 2013, MyBudget was named in a national current affairs television report as "profiteering at the expense of people who are struggling with debt".
 MyBudget issued a statement responding to the report, claiming that "the segment was an unbalanced attack on our industry and that many of the comments made are inaccurate".

 In 2017, MyBudget was the object of a class action due to withholding interest accrued by clients.
 In September 2018, the courts dismissed the proceedings, with Judge Lee stating that "MyBudget obtains and suffers the pluses and minuses of the bank accounts necessary to discharge its obligations to provide the services," and, in addition, "The Provision did not cause an overall detriment, financial or otherwise, to clients".

 In May 2020, MyBudget was the confirmed target of a cyberattack.
 As a result, the company quickly moved its employees into work-from-home arrangements amid the coronavirus outbreak.
 Automatic transfers were interrupted, but progressed manually.
 Customers expressed concerns as to whether the significant personal data held by MyBudget had been leaked or hacked.
 Later, hackers claimed to have stolen data from MyBudget using ransomware and threatened to publish it unless paid.
 During the ransomware attack "users were unable to view their account balance for at least seven days."
 In a statement to the media on 15 May 2020, MyBudget stated that there was "no credible evidence that significant data was accessed or will be misused [h]owever we can't rule this out and are taking all cautionary measures".